MLeidel/myc/README.md

 characters contained in string s2.
 The first call uses the string to be tokenized as s1;
 subsequent calls use NULL as the first argument.
-A pointer to the beginning of the current token is returned; NULL is returned if there are no more tokens. consider using _cary..._ in myc.h.
+A pointer to the beginning of the current token is returned; NULL is returned if there are no more tokens. consider using _aros..._ in myc.h.
 _Warning: this changes the original string!_

 ---------------------------------------------------------------------------------------